dotnet/docs/docs/standard/microservices-architecture/implement-resilient-applications/handle-partial-failure.md

 To minimize this problem, in the section [Asynchronous microservice integration enforce microservice’s autonomy](../architect-microservice-container-applications/communication-in-microservice-architecture.md#asynchronous-microservice-integration-enforces-microservices-autonomy), this guide encourages you to use asynchronous communication across the internal microservices.

-In addition, it is essential that you design your microservices and client applications to handle partial failures—that is, to build resilient microservices and client applications.
+In addition, it's essential that you design your microservices and client applications to handle partial failures—that is, to build resilient microservices and client applications.

 >[!div class="step-by-step"]
 [Previous](index.md)